wehkamp/front-end-guide/README.md

 ESlint allows you to auto fix code by using the `--fix` flag on execution.
 You could even create a file watcher for it, so it fix your code on save.

-#### CSS
+## Linting CSS

 <img alt="Stylelint Logo" src="./images/stylelint-logo.svg" width="100px" />

 For linting SCSS, we use stylelint.
 Like ESLint, stylelint is designed in a very modular fashion, allowing developers to turn rules on/off and write custom plugins for it.

 Once you have learned ESLint, learning stylelint would be effortless considering their similarities. stylelint is currently being used by large enterprises like [Facebook](https://code.facebook.com/posts/879890885467584/improving-css-quality-at-facebook-and-beyond/), [Github](https://github.com/primer/stylelint-config-primer) and [Wordpress](https://github.com/WordPress-Coding-Standards/stylelint-config-wordpress).